 - ERISA Litigation Update – 28th Annual ICLE Tax Conference (May, 2015)

-- Oakland County Bar Association – Vice-Chair of the Employee Benefits Committee
+- Oakland County Bar Association – Chair of the Employee Benefits Committee

 - Michigan State Bar Association